Quantum simulation of molecules in solution: Abstract

 \section{Abstract}

 Quantum chemical calculations on quantum computers have been focused mostly on simulating molecules in gas-phase.
 Molecules in liquid solution are however most relevant for Chemistry.
 Continuum solvation models represent a good compromise between computational affordability and accuracy in describing solvation effects within a quantum chemical description of solute molecules.
-Here we report on the extension of the Variational Quantum Eigensolver to solvated systems, using the Polarizable Continuum Model.
-We show that accounting for solvation effects does not impact the algorithmic efficiency.
+In this work we extend the Variational Quantum Eigensolver to simulate solvated systems using the Polarizable Continuum Model.
+To account for the state dependent solute-solvent interaction we generalize the Variational Quantum Eigensolver algorithm to treat non-linear molecular Hamiltonians.
+We show that including solvation effects does not impact the algorithmic efficiency.
 Numerical results of noiseless simulations for molecular systems with up to twelve spin-orbitals (qubits) are presented.
-Furthermore, calculations performed on a simulated quantum hardware (IBM Q Mumbai), thus including noise, yield computed solvation free energies in fair agreement with the classical calculations without the inclusion of any error mitigation protocol.
+Furthermore, calculations performed on a simulated noisy quantum hardware (IBM Q Mumbai) yield computed solvation free energies in fair agreement with the classical calculations.